study-ORCATech-cloud/cicd-labs/GitHub-Actions/README.md

 3.  **Work on Labs in Your Fork:**
     *   Navigate to the specific lab directory (e.g., `LAB01-Hello-World/`).
     *   Follow the instructions in the lab's `README.md` file.
-    *   You will be editing workflow files (YAML files in `.github/workflows/`) to complete the `TODO` items.
+    *   You will be copying complete, working workflow files from the lab materials to your `.github/workflows/` directory.

 4.  **Commit and Push Changes:**
-    *   After making changes to a workflow file, commit and push those changes **to your forked repository**.
+    *   After copying the workflow files to your repository, commit and push those changes **to your forked repository**.
     *   This push will trigger the GitHub Actions workflow you've configured, and you can observe its execution in the "Actions" tab of *your forked repository*.

 5.  **Repository Secrets & Environments:**